 (Google alert sources)

-You can also specify alert delivery times in your settings, and whether these should be sent as a single email …
+You can also specify alert delivery times in your settings, and if you want to receive all alerts as a single email …

 (Google alert settings)

-You should begin receiving alerts as per your preferences …
+You will begin receiving alerts as set in your preferences …

 (Receive alerts via email or RSS)